lvillasen/Serial-Port-Plotter/README.md

 - Clone the repository
 - Connect a serial port cable between the computer and a source device.
-- Open the file index.html with any web browser that support the Web Serial API.
+- Open the file index.html with any web browser that supports the Web Serial API.

 ## Live Demo